You are using an outdated browser. Please upgrade your browser to improve your experience.

 What is the process for probate?

-The process for probate can be quite complicated and time consuming.
-You can appoint a specialist to deal with probate for you, however that can be expensive.
+The process for probate can be complicated and time consuming.
+You can appoint a specialist to deal with probate for you, but that can be expensive.

 The probate process is usually made up of the following steps: